 Benefits and Perks

-Two-fifths of survey participants receive paid vacation, and only one in six workers get sick leave.
+Paid time off is scarce, with only about 44 percent receiving paid vacation and about one in four workers receiving sick leave.
 Employees looking to save up for old age can choose from several options including a 401(k) plan and a company pension plan.
-Almost all respondents receive health insurance, and nearly all survey participants get dental coverage.
-Perks also include life insurance, tuition reimbursement, and a company cell phone.
+At Auto-Owners Insurance Company, most respondents have health insurance, and a large number of survey participants have dental coverage.
+Auto-Owners Insurance Company also dishes out privileges such as life insurance, tuition reimbursement, and flexible hours.